La Rochelle

 Situated on the edge of the Atlantic Ocean the city is connected to the Île de Ré by a 2.9 km bridge completed on 19 May 1988.
-Since the Middle-Ages the harbour has opened onto a protected strait, the Pertuis d'Antioche and is regarded as a "Door océane" or gateway to the ocean because of the presence of its three ports (fishing, trade and yachting).
+Since the Middle Ages the harbour has opened onto a protected strait, the Pertuis d'Antioche and is regarded as a "Door océane" or gateway to the ocean because of the presence of its three ports (fishing, trade and yachting).
 The city has a strong commercial tradition, having an active port from very early on in its history.
-La Rochelle underwent sustained development in the middle ages, and has maintained a standing in modern times because of its port, La Pallice, the only deep water port of the French Atlantic coast; it is ranked as the sixth most important port of France.

 The city traces its origins to the Gallo-Roman period, attested by the remains of important salt marshes and villas.
 The Dukes of Aquitaine granted it a charter as a free port in 1130.
 With the opening of the English market following the second marriage of Eleanor of Aquitaine in 1152, the presence of the Knights Templar and the Knights of Saint John of Jerusalem quickly made this small town the largest port on the Atlantic.

 To this day, the city still possesses a rich historical fabric, including the Saint-Nicholas tower, and an urban heritage.
 The capital of Aunis, it has become the most important coastal city between the Loire and Gironde estuaries.
 La Rochelle's urban activities are many in number and strongly differentiated, being a city with port and industrial functions that are still important, but also including a predominantly administrative and tertiary sector that is reinforced by the university and a rapidly developing tourism industry.
 In the early 21st century, the city has consistently been ranked among France's most liveable cities.
+Until 2015, the town was part of the administrative region called Poitou-Charentes, that was before the delimitation of regions in France.

 History

 Antiquity

-The area of La Rochelle was occupied in antiquity by the Gallic tribe of the Santones, who gave their name to the nearby region of Saintonge and the city of Saintes.

 The Romans subsequently occupied the area, where they developed salt production along the coast.
-They also developed wine production, shipping its products throughout the Empire.
 Roman villas have been found at Saint-Éloi and at Les Minimes.
 Salt evaporation ponds dating from the same period have also been found.